nailor/nosedjango/README.rst

 fixtures and it has experimental mechanism that wraps the tests in transactions to speed up testing.

-This plugin has been tested with Django 1.0-branch.
-It probably works with 1.1.
+This plugin works with Django versions 1.0 or newer.

 Usage
 -----